Blog > Articles

 • Sotalol (Betapace

-What is the Relationship between Beta Blockers and Weight Gain?
+What is the relationship between beta blockers and weight gain?

 According to an article published in Hypertension, the potential for beta blockers to cause weight gain has been known for years.
 Multiple studies of participants on beta blockers for treatment of high blood pressure found that those who were taking a beta blocker weighed an average of 2.6 pounds more than those who were not.
 They also found that this weight gain occurred within the first few months of starting on the medication.
 While 2.6 pounds was an average, so it’s possible that some participants gained even more weight and some less.
 It is unknown at this time who is more susceptible to weight gain with beta blocker use.